Wimmics/olivaw/docs/tests.md

 ### 1.1.3.
 The criterion

-The criterions are all references to the [olivaw earl dataset](https://github.com/Wimmics/olivaw/blob/main/olivaw/test/olivaw-earl.ttl#)
+The criterions are all references to the [olivaw ontology](https://github.com/Wimmics/olivaw/blob/main/olivaw/test/olivaw.ttl#)

-Therefore they are mentioned in the report in a form such as `olivaw-earl:syntax`, for the syntax criterion, represents the uri `https://github.com/Wimmics/olivaw/blob/main/olivaw/test/olivaw-earl.ttl#syntax`
+Therefore they are mentioned in the report in a form such as `olivaw:syntax`, for the syntax criterion, represents the uri `https://github.com/Wimmics/olivaw/blob/main/olivaw/test/olivaw.ttl#syntax`

 In the acimov earl dataset, each test subject has 3 components: